Graduate FellowMeet our expert

 SFS is actively tracking the range of policy measures taken by regional governments in Latin America in response to the COVID-19 pandemic.
 From limited closures, border restrictions, to national lockdowns, this infographic will be updated weekly to depict the latest measures taken in the region.

-Belize looks to be the first country in the region to lift its national quarantine, although the border remains closed until further notice.
-While other countries, such as Paraguay and Costa Rica, begin to implement phase one of what they call “intelligent quarantine” with limited opening of certain activities and industries throughout the country.
+Belize looked to be the first country in the region to lift its national quarantine, although the border remains closed until further notice.
+While other countries, such as Paraguay, Mexico, and Costa Rica, continue to implement phases of what they call “intelligent quarantine” with limited opening of certain activities and industries throughout the country.